Jutho/TensorKit.jl/docs/src/man/sectors.md

 (where we actually mean splitting trees), which will form the building block for more general manipulations on a pair of a fusion and splitting tree discussed in the next subsection, and then for casting a general index manipulation of a tensor map as a linear operation in the basis of canonically ordered splitting and fusion trees.
+In this section, we will ignore the ``Z`` isomorphisms, as they are just trivially reshuffled under the different operations that we describe.

 The first operation we discuss is an elementary braid of two neighbouring sectors (indices), i.e. a so-called Artin braid or Artin generator of the braid group.
 Because